How to File a Complaint

 The complaint should include the name and office location of the bank or trust company.
 It should explain the problem in a simple, chronological narrative, making sure to include names and dates.
 Make legible photocopies of any documentary evidence that supports your claim and include this material with the complaint.
 Do not send originals.

-Mail the complaint to:
+Mail or deliver the complaint to:

 Texas Department of Banking